 A golden M conquers the world: How two brothers turned a fast food chain into an empire

-As early as 1948, brothers Richard and Maurice McDonalds opened a self-service fast-food restaurant and gave it their own name.
+As early as 1948, brothers Richard and Maurice McDonald opened a self-service fast-food restaurant and gave it their own name.
 Ten years later, in 1958, the branding followed, which is still unmistakable today: the golden M. Since then, it has sprouted from every corner, spreading across cities and the countryside and reaching a total of 119 countries.
 The company now has over 38,700 stores worldwide and, according to analyses by Galileo 60 million guests every day.
 The world’s largest fast-food empire pursued a precise strategy during internationalization, with which they laid the cornerstone of their storytelling: haptic, visual and taste sameness!

 Storytelling in product design: Whether Greece, Australia or Mexico – you can rely on your Big Mac